 Water, plumbing and bathroom fittings

 Repair category 1

-Notes information can be obtained from a suitably qualified specialist contractor.
+Notes No significant defects evident.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly service and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+I am unable to comment on the condition and type of the hot water cylinder which is boxed in at first floor level.

 Drainage

 Repair category 1

-Notes It is assumed that the tank is registered with SEPA.
+Notes The property is assumed to be connected to a private septic tank which is registered with SEPA.
 Regular inspection and maintenance should be anticipated.